TheoSfak/smart-checkout-fields-manager/readme.txt

 == Frequently Asked Questions ==

-= Does this work with WooCommerce Block Checkout? =

-Yes!
-Fieldora Checkout for WooCommerce supports both Classic Checkout (shortcode-based) and Block Checkout (Gutenberg blocks).
-Currently, 4 field types are compatible with Block Checkout: Text, Textarea, Checkbox, and Select.
-More block-compatible field types coming soon!

 = Can I edit default WooCommerce fields? =

 Absolutely!
 You can edit labels, placeholders, required status, CSS classes, width, and validation rules for all default WooCommerce fields (first name, last name, email, address, etc.).
 Required fields are protected from deletion to maintain checkout functionality.